NaokiHori/SimpleNavierStokesSolver/docs/source/numerical_method/spatial_discretisation/discrete_governing_equations/momentum_balance_and_quadratic_quantity.rst

       =
       \der{u_j u_i}{x_j}.

-   Note that the second term in the left-hand-side is the incompressibility constraint weighted by :math:`\ux`.
+   Note that the second term in the left-hand-side is the incompressibility constraint weighted by :math:`u_i`.
    Thus, when the incompressibility constraint is satisfied, the advective term can be written in a conservative form, which is named as the *divergence form*.

    Since they are inherently momentum-conservative, we discretise this form instead of the gradient form, giving